Antattackbam/web-sprint-challenge-advanced-react/interview_answers.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. What are the main differences between a stateful and a functional component?
+Stateful component will update or somehow make changes to state.
+Functional component will simply render the information it is given

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?